All businesses need a variety of tools and strategies to scale sustainably.

 More than 90% of all companies with an employee scale greater than 10 people use CRM software.
-According to a Thomsondata report, CRMs will become the largest software products in 2020.
+According to a Thomson data report, CRMs are slated to become the top type of software products.

-There are 3 kinds of CRM software – Analytical, Collaborative, and Operational.
+There are 3 major kinds of CRM software – Analytical, Collaborative, and Operational.

 Analytical CRM splices the data that you have and derives meaningful information from it.
 Decision-makers use this analysis to make better decisions for customer retention, acquisition, etc. Analytical CRM tools work behind the scenes and drive the organization forward.

 As the name suggests, Collaborative CRM is used to improve inter-management and collaboration levels among marketing, sales, and customer service teams.

 This tool helps in assigning tasks, keeping tabs on who is doing what, and allows you to share contact and lead information among other necessary data between team members.